 The NHS provides a voluntary pension scheme that employees are eligible to join if they wish.
-More information about the scheme is available here.
+Read about the NHS Pension Scheme.

 NHS Kernow is committed to developing its people and there are a wide range of training and personal development opportunities available to support the organisation to achieve excellence through a competent and confident workforce.

 Contact our human resources team by email firstname.lastname@example.org.

 Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with us, we will compile a file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
 Once their employment with the NHS Kernow has ended, we will retain the file in accordance with the requirements of our retention schedule and will then delete it.